Thermodynamic formalism for correspondences: Introduction

-In Section~\ref{sct_Thermodynamic_formalism_of_expansive_correspondences}, we first introduce various properties for correspondences or potential functions, including specification property (Definition~\ref{specification correspondence}), Bowen summability (Definition~\ref{Bowen summable potential}), distance-expanding property (Definition~\ref{distance-expanding correspondence}), openness (Definition~\ref{open correspondence}), and strong transitivity (Definition~\ref{strongly transitive correspondence}), and recall the topologically exact property (Definition~\ref{topologically exact}) for correspondences.
-We prove that these properties imply some corresponding properties of the shift map on the orbit space.
-See Propositions~\ref{lift of specification property},~\ref{lift of open},~\ref{lift of transitive},~\ref{lift of topologically exact}, and~\ref{lift of distance-expanding} for precise statements.
-Then we give two versions of thermodynamic formalism for a forward expansive correspondence $T$ on a compact metric space $X$ with a continuous potential function $\phi \: \cO_2 (T) \rightarrow \R$ satisfying some of the properties above.
-The key tool for our approach is the Ruelle--Perron--Frobenius Theorem for the shift map.
-Since the Ruelle--Perron--Frobenius Theorem describes the equilibrium state for the shift map explicitly, we can verify that the equilibrium state is indeed induced by a Markov process.
-In this way, we get the equilibrium states for correspondences, and their various properties (uniqueness and equidistribution) come from the corresponding properties of the equilibrium states for shift maps.
+In Section~\ref{sct_Thermodynamic_formalism_of_expansive_correspondences}, we first introduce various properties for correspondences or potential functions, including specification property, Bowen summability, distance-expanding property, openness, and strong transitivity, and recall the topologically exact property for correspondences.
+Then we give two versions of thermodynamic formalism for a forward expansive correspondence $T$ on a compact metric space $X$ with a continuous potential $\phi \: \cO_2 (T) \to \R$ satisfying some of the properties above.
+Since the Ruelle--Perron--Frobenius theorem describes the equilibrium state explicitly, we can verify that the equilibrium state is indeed induced by a Markov process.